EllaBrands/stanDev/Model-Concept.md

                    ostream* msgs = 0);
 ```

-#### Log Probability
+#### Log Probability Function, Propto

-Log probability with propto=true for double-valued parameters.
+Log probability function, returning log density up to a constant.
+It has propto=true for double-valued parameters.
 It calls the auto-diff version by converting parameters to var, so it'll be relatively slow, but it'll give answers that match those computed using log_prob with var inputs.

 ```
 template <bool jacobian_adjust_transform, class M>